danielsauter/rapid-android-development/chapter_4_using_geolocation_and_compass.md

 40.67937996,-73.9377679
 ```

 Write down your location—we'll use it in the next project.
-If you use the format shown above, ```lat,lon``` (latitude comma longitude), Google Maps will understand and take you to this location.
+If you use the format shown above, ```lat, lon``` (latitude comma longitude), Google Maps will understand and take you to this location.
 This approach is a quick and easy way to double-check a location when you want to test a location app.

 Now let's create a sketch to determine the distance between a fixed point and the device, as shown in <!-- ref linkend="fig.location.distance-->.